Applying to College

 The Common Application is the recommended form of nearly 900 selective, independent colleges and universities for admission to their undergraduate programs.
 Many of these institutions use the form exclusively.
 All give equal consideration to the Common Application and the college’s own form.
 The concept is simple: Students complete one Common Application, which is sent to all participating schools to which the student is applying.
 The procedure simplifies the college application process and eliminates duplication of effort.

 Each year, admissions representatives from colleges across the country visit Wilsonville High School in order to connect with students.
-This year, because of travel restrictions and distance learning, those visits are being made virtually, via Zoom.
+Most of these visits take place in-person, with a few being virtual visits.
+Visits take place in College & Career Center.
 The reps who host these visits are typically involved in reading applications from WHS students, making them great contacts to have!